-Rating A Rating B Rating C maintains task focus maintains task focus for agreed periods of time maintains task focus for limited periods of time sets short-, medium- and long-term goals which sets short- and medium-term goals which are sets short-term goals which are generally are measurable, achievable and realistic, and measurable, achievable and realistic, and plans measurable, achievable and realistic, and plans effective actions accordingly follows given plans/directions reflects - orally and/or in writing - on progress reflects - orally and/or in writing - on progress towards reflects - orally and/or in writing - on progress towards meeting goals, evaluates progress and meeting goals and articulates ways in which goals can towards meeting goals in a constructive plans future actions be met in the future manner considers, selects and uses strategies to manage and complete activities within established selects and uses strategies to perform tasks within established timelines. uses strategies as directed to perform tasks within established timelines. timelines.
+Rating A Rating B Rating C maintains task focus maintains task focus for agreed periods of time maintains task focus for limited periods of time sets short-, medium- and long-term goals which are measurable, achievable and realistic, and plans effective actions sets short- and medium-term goals which are measurable, achievable and realistic, and plans accordingly sets short-term goals which are generally measurable, achievable and realistic, and follows given plans/directions reflects - orally and/or in writing - on progress towards meeting goals, evaluates progress and plans future actions reflects - orally and/or in writing - on progress towards meeting goals and articulates ways in which goals can be met in the future reflects - orally and/or in writing - on progress towards meeting goals in a constructive manner considers, selects and uses strategies to manage and complete activities within established timelines. selects and uses strategies to perform tasks within established timelines. uses strategies as directed to perform tasks within established timelines.
+1

-$[\]ensuremath{^{\star\star}}$ 'tools and strategies' include, but are not limited to: graphic organisers; note taking.
+\\ &#x27;tools and strategies' include, but are not limited to: graphic organisers; note taking.